 ENDA has been around, in form or another, since 1994.
 Year after year, however, the law failed to gain enough support in the Senate and House to become law.
 But things are finally changing.
 Reccently, the Senate made history when it voted in favor of the law.

 ENDA would finally prohibit discrimination on the basis of sexual orientation or gender identify in the workplace, for both public and private employees.
 The law excludes small employers with fewer than 15 employees, and contains exemption for certain religious employers.

 That said, ENDA still has to be passed by the Congress in order to become law.
 Sadly, some legislators are still arguing that prohibiting employers from discriminating against employees on the basis of their sexual orientation will “cost American jobs, especially small business jobs.”
 Obviously, this is unlikely, especially given the exclusion for small businesses.
 Nonetheless, recent reports suggest that there may be enough support in the House for passage.

-The employment attorneys at the Spitz law firm will continue to follow these developments and remain up-to-date on any changes that might affect our clients.
+The employment attorneys at Spitz, The Employee’s Law Firm will continue to follow these developments and remain up-to-date on any changes that might affect our clients.

 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “How do I …”, “What should I do …,” “My boss discriminated against me because I’m gay …” or “I was fired for being homosexual”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of the Spitz law firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.